v2pan/Master_thesis/README.md

 # Generate initial SQL query using exclusively schema level information (e.g. column names, data types, primary/foreign key constraints)
 sql_query ← ask_LLM(f"Generate a SQL query based on {query} and {tables}")

-#Extract all the necesary WHERE comparisons (e.g. WHERE animal.category='dog') using a SQL parser and slight modification  '
+#Extract all the necesary WHERE comparisons (e.g. WHERE animal.category='dog') using a SQL parser and slight modification
 conditions ← extract_where_conditions_sqlparse(sql_query):
-   conditions={} # List of all WHERE statements for token in sqlparse(sql_query): # Iteration over all tokens in SQL querey
+   conditions= [] # List of all WHERE statements for token in sqlparse(sql_query): # Iteration over all tokens in SQL querey
       if token is where.Clause and isinstance Comparison: # If is part of WHERE clause e.g. 'WHERE animal.category='dog''

         #Convert binding variable ('dog') to SQL query: 'animal.category' -> 'SELECT category FROM animal;' can be positioned at right or left side of clause
         token.left OR token.right <- Convert_to_SQL(token.left or token.right)